2012 Oceania Athletics Championships

-The 2012 Oceania Athletics Championships were held at the Barlow Park in Cairns, Australia, between June 27–29, 2012.
+The 2012 Oceania Athletics Championships were held at the Barlow Park in Cairns, Queensland, Australia, between June 27–29, 2012.

 Medals are awarded in the two regional divisions "East" and "West".

 A total of 40 events were contested, 20 by men and 20 by women.
 Moreover, a mixed 8x100 metres relay, as well as exhibition events for local athletes with disabilities, masters athletes and school age athletes were included.

 Athletics Northern Territory and Athletics North Queensland sent a Combined "North Australia" Team including athletes who have not been chosen in the official Australian Team.
 The status of these athletes (e.g., eligibility for winning medals or guest status) could not be determined.
 However, one source verifies the win of a medal for an athlete representing Northern Australia.

 Complete results can be found on the webpages of Oceania Athletics Association and of Queensland Athletics.